 I’m crazy about this side dish, guys, I hope you try it this year.
 I have a feeling that if you do, it will become part of your holiday routine going forward, it’s that good.

-tvfgi recommends: a classic oval gratin dish
+a classic 1.5-3qt oval gratin baking dish

-I love the graceful shape of oval baking dishes, I use them for fruit crumbles, gratins, stuffed peppers, and side dishes of all kinds, like my Butter Pecan Pumpkin Souffle.
-Choose ceramic or enameled cast iron in a million colors, I wish I could have one in every shade.
-(Click on the photo above for details.)
+I love the graceful shape of oval baking dishes, I use them for fruit crumbles, gratins, stuffed peppers, and side dishes of all kinds, like this pumpkin souffle.
+Don’t stress too much about the size, I go for anything between 8×10 and 9×12.

 Butter Pecan Pumpkin Souffle